pnp/blog/content/post/init-api-permissions-for-your-spfx-projects-without-deploying.md

 If you go in the *API access* page (<https://contoso-admin.sharepoint.com/_layouts/15/online/AdminHome.aspx#/webApiPermissionManagement>), you should see something like this:
-{{< image alt="(other Graph API permissions displayed here won\'t be necessary for the sample)" src="images/blog/init-api-permissions-for-your-spfx-projects-without-deploying/api-access-approved.png" >}}
+{{< image alt="(other Graph API permissions displayed here won't be necessary for the sample)" src="images/blog/init-api-permissions-for-your-spfx-projects-without-deploying/api-access-approved.png" >}}
 **Warning**

-It can take a couple of minutes before consented permissions is effective, so don\'t be surprised if it\'s not working right away after approval.
+It can take a couple of minutes before consented permissions is effective, so don't be surprised if it's not working right away after approval.

 ### Add Graph API through CLI for Microsoft 365